0xRektified/solana-token2022-faucet/README.md

 Parameters: None

-Claim Amount: 10,000 tokens per claim (configurable)
+Claim Amount: 10,000 tokens per claim (configurable at initialization)

+**Anti-Spam Protection**: Regular users (non-admin) can only claim once.
+The program checks if the user's token balance is greater than 0 and rejects subsequent claims with `AlreadyClaimed` error.

 ### Errors

-- ArithmeticOverflow: Attempted arithmetic operation that would overflow
+- `ArithmeticOverflow`: Attempted arithmetic operation that would overflow
+- `AlreadyClaimed`: User has already claimed tokens (non-admin only)

 ## Quick Start